Maycon1993/Devices-docs/surface-hub/surface-hub-3-update-history.md

 Surface Hub devices will receive driver and firmware updates until the date listed in the [Surface Hub devices driver and firmware lifecycle](surface-hub-driver-firmware-accessories-lifecycle.md).

 > [!TIP]
 > This page is refreshed as new updates are released.
-Please refer to the [Surface Hub Important Information](https://support.microsoft.com/products/surface-devices/surface-hub) page for related topics on current and past releases that may require your attention.

 ## Improvements and fixes in the updates